dustinpfister/blog_posts/_posts/lodash_remove.md

 layout: post
 categories: lodash
 id: 38
-updated: 2019-10-29 08:20:06
+updated: 2020-06-30 11:05:24
-version: 1.19
+version: 1.20
 ---

 The process of removing a few elements from an array can sometimes be a little troubling, or at least I remember that it was back when I was first starting out with javaScript.
 The trouble was mainly with looping over an array from a zero element index value upwards, each time an element is removed it of course changes the length of an array, which of course causes a problem.
 The way I would resolve the problem is often by looping threw the array backwards, and using an array prototype method like Array.splice to purge elements.
-That kind of method seems to work okay, but there is also the [_.remove](https://lodash.com/docs/4.17.4#remove) array method in [lodash](https://lodash.com/) that helps to make quick work of removing elements from an array if lodash is part of the stack of a project.
-Still lots of developers are transitioning away from lodash, so I will also be looking at some vanilla js alternatives to the lodash remove method in addition to just what lodash has to work with.
+When it comes to just using native javaScript alone of course there are ways of just going ahead and removing elements from an array.
+However this is a post on lodash where it is assumed that lodash is part of the stack of a project so with that said there is also the [_.remove](https://lodash.com/docs/4.17.4#remove) array method in [lodash](https://lodash.com/).
+The lodaah remove metjod helps to make quick work of removing elements from an array if lodash is there to work with, and I sapose it would make sense to use it if it is indeed there.
+Still lots of developers are transitioning away from lodash, so I will also be looking at some vanilla js alternatives to the lodash remove method in addition to just what lodash has to work with by itself.

 <!-- more -->